niksom406/TSF_Tasks/README.md

 # TSF_Tasks
-This is a repository which includes the task performed by me in The Sparks Foundation internship
+This is a repository which includes the task performed at The Sparks Foundation internship